BOLSA ODEMIRA

 2026 OPEN CALL

-Applications for 2026 open soon.
+Applications for 2026 are closed.

 Bolsa Odemira is a bursary created with the support of Câmara Municipal de Odemira which will fund the attendance of 1 Odemira artist in our International Residency.

-Awarded artists will benefit from all features included in the international residency programme.
+The awarded artist will benefit from all features included in the international residency programme.
 This includes studio space and access to all PADA facilities, accommodation, programme of activities, curatorial and technical guidance, final group exhibition, open studios and other events, plus professional documentation of their work.

 Make sure you read and familiarise yourself with the program and the residency guidelines before applying.